jonathanyin12/slimevolley_dqn/README.md

 ## Results:
-After training for 300 epochs, our model achieved an average score of -1.6 against the baseline agent.
-Each game lasted on average 2974.29 time steps.
-Since the game ends after 3000 time steps, rarely does either agent run out of lives.
+After training for over 500 epochs, our model achieved an average score of -0.35 against the baseline agent.
+Each game lasted on average 3000 time steps.
+Since the game ends after 3000 time steps, neither agent runs out of lives before the game ends.

-Although the baseline agent is clearly better, we were impressed by the performance of our model nonetheless.
-It plays intelligently and can beat the average human player.
+Although the baseline agent is better, we were impressed by the performance of our model nonetheless.
+It plays intelligently and can win against the average human player.

 ## References: